 The anti-reflective coating (ARC) is even important in sunglasses.
-If you hold up the sunglasses, on the front surface you can still see a reflection of the light or the window to the side but if you turn it around there are a little bit of the rainbows like appearance on the back surface of these lenses.
+If you hold up the sunglasses, on the front surface you can still see a reflection of the light or the window to the side but if you turn it around there is a little bit of the rainbows-like appearance on the back surface of these lenses.

 The anti-reflection coating (ARC) is beneficial because when you’re wearing these sunglasses, the coating will prevent any reflections from things behind you and even the picture of your own eye.
 Otherwise, you will see a reflection of your own eye and that can be really distracting.